-A tax audit is an activity or set of activities, including an examination of a tax return of a taxpayer, performed by a tax inspector to determine a taxpayer's compliance to relevant tax laws and procedures.
+A is an activity or set of activities, including an examination of a tax return of a taxpayer, performed by a tax inspector to determine a taxpayer's compliance to relevant tax laws and procedures.

-It entails an examination of a person's business financial records to ensure that the taxpayer declared correctly in the tax return.
-An audit can be carried out on any of the tax types that the taxpayer maybe registered for with ZRA.
+It entails an examination of a person's business records to verify that the taxpayer has declared the business transactions correctly in the tax return.
+An audit can be carried out on any of the tax types that the taxpayer may be registered for.